DattellConsulting/KafkaOptimize/README.md

 The performance testing tool that ships with Apache Kafka tests publish latency/throughput leaving consumer performance untested.
 Additionally, the performance test does not attempt to optimize Kafka or the clients.

 ## Quickstart:
-This script uses the python client and Traffic Control (tc) to optionally simulate network latency, so you'll need to run as root.
+This script uses the python client and Traffic Control (tc) to simulate network latency, so you'll need to run as root.

 Tested on Ubuntu 22.04.